alpacka223/raw_viewr/README.md

 ## Usage

 You can drag and drop files and folders to open them.
+You can also use os' Open with... functionality.

 Keybinds:
 Left arrow/Right arrow - choose previous/next file.